Welcome to the Guardians Youth Lacrosse Boys Program Page!

 Required Equipment Page.

 All of our boys' teams play in the Mass Bay Youth Lacrosse League (MBYLL).
-Click here to be directed to their site.
 A $40 MBYLL Membership is required in order to participate in our program.
 Please see our FAQ page in the sidebar to learn more about this.

 FALL: GYL will offer skills-based clinics for all age levels from September through October.
 Sessions are 1-2 days a week including scrimmages.
 Players must have full equipment to participate.